insected/bobbae_gcp-wiki/Networking.md

 ## BGP

-Border Gateway Protocol (BGP) is a standardized exterior gateway protocol designed to exchange routing and reachability information among autonomous systems (AS) on the Internet.
+[Border Gateway Protocol](BGP) is a standardized exterior gateway protocol designed to exchange routing and reachability information among autonomous systems (AS) on the Internet.
 BGP is classified as a path-vector routing protocol, and it makes routing decisions based on paths, network policies, or rule-sets configured by a network administrator.

 https://en.wikipedia.org/wiki/Border_Gateway_Protocol